Best county to live in for every state

 Delaware: New Castle County

-Wilmington, the county seat, has such cultural offerings as the Delaware Art Museum, the Delaware Contemporary, and the Delaware Children's Museum.
+Wilmington, Delaware, the county seat, has such cultural offerings as the Delaware Art Museum, the Delaware Contemporary, and the Delaware Children's Museum.
 The Nemours Mansion and Gardens is a French neoclassical mansion on a 300-acre estate, built by Alfred I. DuPont.
-South of Wilmington is historic New Castle, with its Colonial and Federal buildings overlooking the Delaware River.
-Only Williamsburg, Virginia has more buildings of the period.
+South of Wilmington is historic New Castle, Delaware, with its colonial and Federal buildings overlooking the Delaware River.

 Georgia: Oconee County

-Oconee County is in the northeastern part of Georgia, and it includes the city of Watkinsville, a suburb of Athens and the county seat.
-There are more than 50 classes and workshops, vendors, music, and food at the Bushcraft Gathering.
+Oconee County is in the northeastern part of Georgia, and includes the city of Watkinsville, a suburb of Athens and the county seat.
+There are more than 50 classes and workshops on outdoor skills, as well as vendors, music, and food at the Bushcraft Gathering.
 Watkinsville has the largest pottery show in Georgia.
 A large number of schools in the Oconee County School District are rated above average.

 Hawaii: Honolulu County

-Honolulu County includes the city of Honolulu and the rest of the island of O'ahu.
-It's the home of the Pearl Harbor National Memorial and Diamond Head, the dormant volcano, and the famous Waikiki Beach.
+Honolulu County includes the city of Honolulu and the rest of the island of Oahu.
+It's the home of the Pearl Harbor National Memorial; Diamond Head State Monument, a dormant volcano; and the famous Waikiki Beach.
 Residents and visitors can watch for humpback whales and visit the Hawaiian Mission Houses, which consists of three restored houses, two of them the oldest in Hawaii.

 Idaho: Ada County

-Ada County includes Boise and the 25-mile Boise River Greenbelt, which follows the river through the city and opens into many of the parks.
-It's called the Ribbon of Jewels.
-You can float down the Boise River on tubes or rafts or hike the Boise foothills.
-There are six outdoor public pools, a family ice skating center, and the house of James Castle, an artist who was discovered when his nephew showed his drawings to instructors at the Museum Art School in Portland, Oregon.
+Ada County includes Boise, Idaho, and the 25-mile Boise River Greenbelt, also called the Ribbon of Jewels, which follows the river through the city and opens into many of its parks.
+You can float down the Boise River on tubes and rafts or hike the Boise foothills.
+There are six outdoor public pools; a family ice skating center; and the house of James Castle, an artist who was discovered when his nephew showed his drawings to instructors at the Museum Art School in Portland, Oregon.

 Illinois: DuPage County

-DuPage County, a so-called collar community of the Chicago metro area, features parks, small downtowns, restaurants, and shopping.
-A historic mansion in Naperville now serves tapas while a restaurant in Oak Brook has brunch and bocce on the menu.
-DuPage is one of Illinois's healthiest spots, according to an annual survey, and its residents can take advantage of forest preserves, miles of bike trails, and golf courses.
-The Morton Arboretum in Lisle is a public garden and outdoor museum with a program in tree research.
+DuPage County, one of a ring of counties directly surrounding Chicago, features parks, small downtowns in its many cities, restaurants, and shopping.
+A historic mansion in Naperville, Illinois, now serves tapas, while a restaurant in Oak Brook, Illinois, has brunch and bocce on the menu.
+DuPage is one of Illinois' healthiest spots, according to an annual survey, and its residents can take advantage of forest preserves, miles of bike trails, and golf courses.
+The Morton Arboretum in Lisle, Illinois, is a public garden and outdoor museum with a program in tree research.
 Schools in Dupage County have an average ranking in the top 5% of Illinois public schools, according to Public School Review, a website that provides profiles of public schools across the country.

 Indiana: Hamilton County

 Hamilton County is north of Indianapolis, a county with harvest festivals, a German holiday market at the Carmel Christkindlmarkt, and art galleries in the Carmel Arts & Design District and the Noblesville Cultural Arts District.
-Conner Prairie in Fishers is an outdoor museum about Indiana, a Smithsonian Institute affiliate created by Eli Lilly in 1934.
-On average, the county's schools rank in the top 5% of the state's public schools.
+Conner Prairie in Fishers, Indiana, is an outdoor museum that includes a Smithsonian Institute affiliate created by pharmaceutical executive Eli Lilly in 1934.
+On average, the county's schools rank in the top 1% of the state's public schools.

 Kansas: Johnson County

-The mostly suburban county is outside of Kansas City, Kansas.
+This mostly suburban Johnson County is outside of Kansas City, Kansas.
 It includes Overland Park, the second-largest city in the Kansas City metro area, and Olathe, the county seat.
 Some unique spots in Overland Park: the Deanna Rose Children's Farmstead and the Museum at Prairiefire, which collaborates with the American Museum of Natural History in New York City.
 Schools in Johnson County, on average, rank in the top 5% of Kansas public schools.

 Kentucky: Oldham County

-Oldham County is 20 minutes from Louisville, is noted for horse farms and bourbon, and has a top school system.
+Oldham County, 20 minutes northwest of Louisville, Kentucky, is noted for horse farms and bourbon, and has a top school system.
 There are tours of the horse farms, including Hermitage Farm, which has raised Triple Crown winners.
-The Bibb Escapes/Gatewood Plantation is part of the National Park Service National Underground Railroad Network to Freedom.
+The Bibb Escapes/Gatewood Plantation is part of the National Park Service's National Underground Railroad Network to Freedom.